"Exclusive bay with calm, translucent waters." - Reviewed by Deborah

 - Anna says: “This calm bay is perfect for snorkelling and it’s not unusual to spot turtles while swimming in its crystal-clear waters or watch them come ashore to nest.”

-About 45-minutes south of Playa del Carmen, just before you reach Tulum, is Soliman Bay.
+About 45-minutes south of Playa del Carmen, just before you reach Tulum, is Soliman Bay and neighbouring Tankah Bay.
 This classy haven is full of luxury villas – many of which boast direct beach access to a semi-private beach with translucent waters.
-While Tulum bustles with boutique hotels, Soliman Bay is the beach of choice for guests seeking more exclusivity and an even slower pace.
+While Tulum bustles with boutique hotels, Soliman Bay and Tankah Bay are the beaches of choice for guests seeking more exclusivity and an even slower pace.
 Expect to share that signature soft white sand and turquoise hues with fewer people.

 Largely a residential community, you’ll find the soft sand beach that runs the length of the bay perfect for family playtime in the calm shallow waters or romantic walks.
 Paddleboarding, kayaking and snorkeling are favourite pastimes here.
 You might also need to keep an eye open for nesting turtles.
 Arrive during the summer and you could witness the release of hatchlings.